Implementing LRU Cache like Building a Lego

 II.
 LRU Algorithm Design

-Analyzing the above operation process, to ensure that the put
+Analyzing the above operations, to ensure that the time complexity of the put

 and get

-methods have a time complexity of O(1), we can summarize the necessary conditions for the cache
+methods is O(1), we can summarize the necessary conditions for the cache

 data structure: